HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 In this assignment, you will work solo with the help of AI to build an animal shelter webpage using Bootstrap to style it.
 You will create a navbar, a grid of cards, contact form, and a footer.
 Use AI to assist with coding, design choices, and troubleshooting as you develop a responsive and accessible webpage with Bootstrap's built-in components.

+The following AI prompts are merely suggestions to give you an idea of how you might use AI to assist in creating your website.
+Feel free to experiment and come up with your own.

 ## Expected Project Structure 🏗️

 ```plaintext